timryadovouu/course_python_oop/README.md

-# Stepik course of Python OOP.
+# Stepik course of Python OOP

+starts:

-## Beginning - the end of 2023
+- december 2023
+- may 2024 (actual)